Joanna Goodman

 About the Author

-JOANNA GOODMAN is the author of six novels, including the #1 national bestseller, The Home for Unwanted Girls, which was on The Globe & Mail’s Fiction bestseller list for more than six months, as well as The Forgotten Daughter and The Finishing School, both national bestsellers.
+JOANNA GOODMAN is the author of seven novels, including the new instant bestseller, The Inheritance, and the #1 national bestseller, The Home for Unwanted Girls, which was on the Canadian bestseller list for more than six months.
+Her other novels include The Forgotten Daughter and The Finishing School, both national bestsellers.
 Her stories have appeared in The Fiddlehead, B & A Fiction, Event, The New Quarterly, and White Wall Review, as well as excerpted in Elisabeth Harvor’s fiction anthology A Room at the Heart of Things.
+Originally from Montreal, Joanna now lives in Toronto with her husband and two kids.

 Contact